| Groupers overfished

 definitely wants Maldives waters to be brimming

+with life!
 After distributing “Save Groupers”

 T-shirts and stickers around Alfresco Café,